YUNYISHENG/Episode/pages/projects.md

 Here is my current projects.

 - Note: Estimation, Inference and Computation.
+- Consistency, rate of convergence, and limiting distribution.

 - **Esitmation and Inference: Autoregressive Markov Regime Switching Models for High Dimensional Dataset.**